nothingisfunny/recursion-readme/README.md

 // 1
 ```

-You can see that in the body of the function, the function calls itself.
-That part of the function is called the recursive call.
-You can also see that the function has a stopping point.
+You can see that in the body of the function, that the function calls itself.
+That part of the function is called the **recursive call**.
+You can also see that the function has a stopping point, which we call the **base case**.
 If there were no stopping point, the function would just keep going on forever.
 The function sayDownFrom would blow right past the number one and begin printing negative numbers.

 We teach recursion for two reasons.
-First, you will find your brain thinking of recursive solutions, so then being able to translate this into code is an important tool.
+First, you will find your brain thinking of recursive solutions, so then being able to translate this thinking into code is an important tool.
 Second, some popular algorithms that you will learn later on have recursive solutions, so we want you to be able to understand these common recursive solutions to various problems.

-## An Initial Problem
+### An Initial Problem

-Let's consider a function called sumUpToFive that adds up all of the numbers up five.
+Let's consider a function called sumUpToFive that adds up all of the numbers up to five.
 To be explicit, it would look like the following.

 ```javascript
 function sumUpToFive(){